brandonpittman/qwik-markdown/README.md

 ---
 ```

 If you run `qwik-markdown validate` again, validation will pass and nothing will be displayed.
-Helpful to run before `qwik build` to ensure all your Markdown files have the necessary frontmatter defined.
-Currently, `string(), enumType(), boolean(), and optional()` validations are supported.
+Helpful to run before `qwik build` to ensure all your Markdown files have the necessary frontmatter defined. <!--Currently, `string(), enumType(), boolean(), and optional()` validations are supported.-->

 ## Generate New Markdown Routes